Privacy Policy

 - We do not use third-party tracking cookies, advertising pixels, or analytics services (no Google Analytics, no Mixpanel, no Segment).

 - We do not collect or store passwords.
-Authentication is handled entirely through OAuth providers and WebAuthn passkeys.
+Authentication is handled entirely through OAuth providers, one-time email sign-in links, and WebAuthn passkeys.

 - We do not track your search queries, profile views, or browsing patterns.
 We have no internal analytics on which profiles you visit, what you search for, or how long you spend reading posts.